 I am a woman on a mission to help spread awareness about the effects invisible illnesses and diseases have on people and their families; and the importance of proper doctor care, treatment and record keeping—partly triggered after I was forced to fight over twelve years — and lost — one of the most difficult personal battles to win… Social Security Disability Insurance.

-I was finally, officially diagnosed with Multiple Sclerosis (considered “off record” secondary progressive) and Systemic Lupus Erythema in 2011; and chronic reactive Epstein-Barr and Ehlers-Danlos Syndrome in 2014 after searching more than seventeen years for answers — and only because I took charge of my own medical health as I was forced to graduate “InterWeb University”* and become a “Google Doctor”.
+I was finally, officially diagnosed with Secondary Progressive Multiple Sclerosis and Systemic Lupus Erythema in 2011, Chronic Reactive Epstein-Barr & Ehlers-Danlos Syndrome in 2014 — and many other painful & debilitating conditions after searching well over a decade for answers — and only because I took charge of my own medical health as I was forced to graduate from the InterWeb University* and becoming a part-time Google Doctor.

-Before I started advocating for my health to doctors, I heard a lot of phrases from them that were rather unbelievable to hear, but apparently not uncommon to too many patients.
-According to some I was “trying too hard” to get a diagnosis; or I was “too young” to be experiencing most of the symptoms I had.
-And my favorite–“I should be consulting a psychiatrist more than I need to see him”.
+Before I started advocating for myself, I heard many remarks from some doctors that were rather unbelievable, but sadly not uncommon for many patients to hear.
+Everything from I was “trying too hard” to get a diagnosis to being “too young” to experience the symptoms I had… and my favorite: I “need a psychiatrist more than I needed to see him”.

-*Web University — A fictitious medical college where people become well versed with their many medical symptoms and diagnoses by searching for them online — usually on Google.
-Don’t knock it though, many people have managed to get their symptoms officially diagnosed by researching them carefully and thoroughly, and addressing a licensed medical doctor with their findings. 😉
+*InterWeb University — A fictitious medical college where people become well-versed with their many medical symptoms and diagnoses by searching for them online — usually on search engines like Google (hence the term “Google Doctor”).
+Don’t knock it, many people have managed to get officially diagnosed by researching carefully and thoroughly, and addressing a licensed medical doctor with their findings. 😉